 The EMBL Archive is the custodian of the Laboratory’s history.
 It preserves and shares archival holdings from across the Laboratory’s sites and activities in analogue and digital formats.
 As a whole, these holdings seek to capture the history of EMBL and European molecular biology, and the stories of those involved in the Laboratory’s ongoing scientific and institutional work.

-The purpose of the EMBL Archive is to collect, arrange, preserve and facilitate access to documentary heritage of enduring historical value created or received by EMBL as a product of its activities at any of its current and future sites.
-This specifically includes material from persons (e.g. current or former staff), and can include material from organisations closely associated to EMBL and/or the life sciences.
+[In alignment with EMBL's mission], the EMBL Archive’s vision is to provide a resource that supports and documents European research, instrumentation and training in the field of molecular biology.
+It will do so by capturing, processing and making accessible EMBL’s scientific records and archives, and institutional documentary heritage of enduring historical value created (naturally or necessarily) or received by EMBL as a product of its activities at any of its current and future sites.
+This specifically includes material from persons (e.g. current or former staff), and can include material from organizations closely associated to EMBL and/or the life sciences.

 The EMBL Archive has established an Oral Histories programme.
 This programme gathers interviews that, together, capture the development, history and ongoing missions and achievements of EMBL, its people and the European molecular biology landscape.